Lumen Technologies to Present - GuruFocus.com

 PR Newswire

 DENVER, Nov.
-23, 2022 /PRNewswire/ -- Chris Stansbury, executive vice president and chief financial officer at Lumen Technologies (NYSE: LUMN), will present at the 6th Annual Wells Fargo TMT Summit on December 1.
-The presentation is scheduled to begin at 12:20 p.m.
+29, 2022 /PRNewswire/ -- Chris Stansbury, executive vice president and chief financial officer at Lumen Technologies (NYSE: LUMN), will present at the UBS Global TMT Conference on December 6.
+The presentation is scheduled to begin at 1:20 p.m.
 ET.

 A live webcast link to the investor presentation will be made available on the Lumen Investor Relations website at https://ir.lumen.com/events-and-presentations.